nnorman95/nasa_climate_pipeline/README.md

 A batch ELT pipeline that collects daily climate data from the NASA POWER API and builds PostgreSQL warehouse tables for climate monitoring and reporting.

-The pipeline starts from real API extraction, keeps the raw NASA response as JSONB, and then uses dbt to build cleaned staging tables, warehouse models, and dashboard-ready marts.
+The pipeline starts from real API extraction, keeps the raw NASA response as JSONB, and then uses dbt to build cleaned staging tables, warehouse models, dashboard-ready marts, and data quality tests.

 ## Project Goal